josvazg/blobstore/README.md

 # blobstore

-Simple proof of concept blobstore
+Simple proof of concept blobstore for Content Addressed Blobs.

+*Work in Progress...*